Task-Distributionally Robust Data-Free Meta-Learning: Biography Section

-\textbf{Model-agnostic nature of our framework.}\ In order to illustrate the model-agnostic nature of our proposed framework, we conducte experiments using different neural network architectures on CIFAR-FS.
+\textbf{DFML with heterogeneous pre-trained models.}\ In order to illustrate the model-agnostic nature of our proposed framework, we conducte experiments using different neural network architectures on CIFAR-FS.
 The results, as shown in \cref{tab:architecture}, indicate how our framework performs across varied architectures in both 5-way 1-shot and 5-way 5-shot learning scenarios.
 With a homogeneous architecture (100\% Conv4), the framework achieves 40.80\% in 5-way 1-shot learning and 57.11\% in 5-way 5-shot learning.
-In a heterogeneous setting, comprising 33\% Conv4, 33\% ResNet10, and 33\% ResNet18, the framework attaines 41.94\% in 5-way 1-shot learning and 57.02\% in 5-way 5-shot learning.
+In the heterogeneous setting, comprising 33\% Conv4, 33\% ResNet10, and 33\% ResNet18, the framework achieves 41.94\% in 5-way 1-shot learning and 57.02\% in 5-way 5-shot learning.
 These findings demonstrate that our framework maintains consistent performance regardless of the underlying neural network architectures, indicating its effective model-agnostic properties.

+\textbf{Effect of the number of pre-trained models.}\ The effect of varying the number of pre-trained models on our method (TDFML), as well as on RANDOM and AVERAGE baselines on CIFAR-FS, is detailed in \cref{tab:modelnumber}.
+We observed that within a certain range, an increase in the number of pre-trained models positively impacts TDFML's performance.
+This suggests that TDFML effectively leverages additional models to enhance its learning capability.
+However, adding more models damages AVERAGE.
+The reason why AVERAGE even performs worse than RANDOM is that each pre-trained model trains on different tasks, thus lacking precise correspondence in parameter space.
+The poor performance of AVERAGE also highlights the challenges of utilizing a large volume of models for practical applications.

+To further investigate how the model pool size influences meta-learning performance, we introduce a metric called the \textit{cover rate}, which measures the ratio of the number of unique classes covered by the current model pool to the maximum number of classes.
+As shown in \cref{fig:num_model}, the growth trend of the cover rate closely matches that of the meta-learning performance as the number of models increases.
+Specifically, increasing the number of models in the pool leads to a higher cover rate and better meta-learning performance.
+This finding suggests that including a greater variety of classes enhances the meta-learner’s generalization ability.
+Moreover, even after the cover rate reaches 100\%, we observe an improvement in performance as the number of models continues to grow.
+This is because the additional models offer richer supervision of the semantic relationships among different classes.